-Power is a measure of how quickly energy is used.
+Power is a measure of how quickly energy is used

 Weightlifters like Svetlana Podobedova (above) readily lift huge weights.
 Doing so demands extreme power.
 A child can readily lift the same in smaller amounts.
 This needs little power but the energy used is the same.

+Surprisingly little energy or power is needed to hand start a car engine.
 Pic: reproduced here by courtesy of the Henry Ford Museum (copyright Henry Ford Museum).

-Why confusing energy and power can matter
+Why confusing these terms can matter

 Much of the time, confusing the two terms does not matter.
 Where it can do, however, is in battery advertising re travel trailers, motorhomes and solar.
 Many battery vendors either do not know the difference, or deliberately deceive.
 They promote their products’ power in areas where power does not matter.
 For example, the only product in such areas that need a lot of power is a microwave oven.
 It typically needs 110 amps (at 12 volts).
 But any 12 volt battery bank over about 250 amp hour will do this.